P-Layer-app/download/README.md

 P-Layer allows you to:

 1. Run live playback from a queue (Studio).
-2. Store and edit a categorized music library.
+2. Store a categorized library (using connected folders in Settings).
 3. Mark up tracks in Audio Editor (Start / Intro / Fade Out).
 4. Auto-load playlists by time.
 5. Generate playlists in Rotator (PRO).
 6. Edit existing playlists or create playlists manually, including adding/removing items.
 7. Plan ad/service break filling in Planner (PRO).
-8. Start/stop stream output (Icecast/Shoutcast) manually or by playlist commands.
+8. Start/stop Icecast stream output manually or by playlist commands.
 9. Record voice tracks and save them to library or directly into playlist (PRO).
 10. Play voice tracks over music tracks with automatic positioning on intro or at track end.
+11. Run Radio Clock on the same computer or over local network.
+12. Send Radio Clock current track, time, date, and loaded active playlist data (PRO).
+13. Use the `GO LIVE` queue command to stop further playback and switch to live-show mode.

 ---